vasyavo/signalmaster/README.md

 ## Setup

-1) Apply the Xirsys API Path/Gateway and Account Info development.json and production.json files.
+1) Apply the Xirsys API Path/Gateway and Account Info to the development.json and production.json files.
 2) Configure signalmaster server to run over HTTPS

 ## signalmaster